PM Modi to meet Biden, take part in Quad summit on second day of US visit | english.lokmat.com

 External Affairs Minister S Jaishankar is in the US and National Security Advisor Ajit Doval besides senior officials are part of the Prime Minister's delegation.

-Since January, PM Modi and Biden have participated in three summits, all of which were virtual.
-Two of them were hosted by President Biden - the Quad virtual summit in March and the Climate Change Summit in April.
+Since January, PM Modi and Biden have participated in three summits.
+Two of them were hosted by President Biden - the Quad virtual summit in March and the Climate Change Summit in April which was also held virtually.
 PM Modi also virtually took part in the G7 Summit held at Cornwall in the UK in June this year.

 On Thursday, the Prime Minister held bilateral meetings with United States Vice President Kamala Harris and Prime Ministers of Australia and Japan.